 Welcome to the Learning Resource Centre (LRC)

-We have a purpose-built room which houses both a large range of fiction and non-fiction books, as well as access to desktop computers and iPads.
+The library is a warm, lively, and welcoming space for all students.
+Our room houses both a large range of fiction and non-fiction books, as well as access to desktop computers and iPads, and tables for those who want to study or just be in the library.

-Our stock of over 8,000 books is regularly updated and we welcome recommendations from both students and staff.
+Our stock of over 7,000 books is regularly updated and we welcome recommendations from both students and staff.
+Our range of factual texts is currently being revamped, making sure that it is up to date and relevant for our school community.
 We aim to stock the widest possible variety of authors and new books for our students to experience.
-The LRC also subscribes to the Bucks Schools Library Service which gives us access to specialist expertise and additional resources.
-The LRC staff are constantly in contact with other librarians and are aware of popular trends in the reading community.
+Our range of graphic novels and manga continues to grow and remains very popular with students.

 We also recommend that students join their local Public Library as membership gives them access to a great range of printed and online resources beyond what can be offered at Highcrest.